vpon-sdk/vpon-sdk.github.io/jp/web/web-native.jp.md

 ---
 layout:         "web"
-title:          "Web - Original Banner"
+title:          "Web - Native Ad"
 lead:           ""
 description:    ""
 keywords:       "Keywords for this page, in the meta data"